SMerrony/tello/README.md

   * Picture taking/saving support
   * Multiple drone support - Untested

+See ImplementationChart.md for full details of what functions are currently implemented.

 An example application using this package is available at https://github.com/SMerrony/tello-desktop/blob/master/cmd/tello-package/tello-desktop.go

 ## Concepts